 |Coverage Level||Average Annual Rate|

 Not every area of Charlotte has equal home insurance costs.
 One of the factors that insurers use when pricing your insurance policy is the number of claims filed in your surrounding area.
 As such, your neighborhood's location can drastically impact your home insurance rates.

-AFFORDABLE AREAS FOR HOMEOWNERS INSURANCE IN CHARLOTTE
+AFFORDABLE HOME INSURANCE AREAS IN CHARLOTTE

 |ZIP Code||Average Annual Home Insurance Rate|

 Other areas of Charlotte, it should be noted, face homeowners rates that are higher than the city average.
 Such areas might face a higher risk of perils such as fires or severe weather events.
 Similarly, they may also have a higher rate of crimes such as burglary or vandalism.

 Homeowners have numerous choices to make when buying a homeowners policy, including the amount of their deductible.
 The deductible is the dollar amount that the insured must contribute toward a covered loss.
 Where you choose to set your homeowners deductible is directly related to the overall cost of your coverage.